 - 10% of projects are unrelated to Google’s core business

-The 10% of projects that are unrelated to Google’s core business inevitably lead to some insight, invention, or innovation that impacts the brand’s bigger goals.
+The 10% of projects unrelated to Google’s core business are still impactful.
+These projects lead to some insight, invention, or innovation that impacts the brand’s more significant goals.
 And, their employees are happier and more engaged with their work in the process.

 Get some outside help

 Sometimes, all it takes to spark a new idea is an outsider’s perspective.
-Find a partner like Gembah who can review your initial designs and take them from a quick sketch to a full mock-up and 3D model.
-They can also advise on factors such as manufacturing feasibility, budget, sustainability, and import/export.
+Find a partner like Gembah, who can review your initial designs and take them from a quick sketch to a full mock-up and 3D model.
+We can also advise on factors such as manufacturing feasibility, budget, sustainability, and import/export.

 Looking for a little inspiration?
 Check out what happened at CES 2020 for the latest in product innovation from top companies around the world.